 Research is integral to our mission at Memorial Sloan Kettering, and clinical trials help us discover better forms of patient care and treatment.
 For you, this could mean access to a new therapy or therapy combination.
 Click to see a list of the trials I’m currently leading.

 Clinical Trials Co-Investigated by Paul A. Meyers

-- A Phase I Study of Cabazitaxel in Children and Teens with Persistent Solid Tumors
+- A Phase I Study of Olaratumab Alone and with Chemotherapy in Children with Solid Tumors

-- A Phase I/II Study of Sunitinib in Young Patients with Advanced Gastrointestinal Stromal Tumors
+- A Phase I/II Study of LOXO-101 in Children with Infantile Fibrosarcoma, Primary Brain Tumors, and Other Advanced Solid Tumors

 - A Phase II Study of Irinotecan and Temozolomide in Combination with Existing High-Dose Chemotherapy for Patients Newly Diagnosed with Ewing Sarcoma

 Most major health insurers offer plans that include MSK as one of their in-network providers.
 If MSK is in-network, it means all our doctors are too.
 Medicaid and New York State Medicare also provide benefits for care at MSK.Learn more